CoolBeansProgramming/DVD-Rentals/README.md

 # DVD-Rentals
-This database represents the business processes of a DVD rental store
+This database represents the business processes of a DVD rental store.

 ## About the database